 This deal is significant for a couple of reasons.
 It marked the first European CLO for both Commerzbank and Sterne, Agee & Leach, Inc. which is acting as arranger.
 Secondly, the deal was the first static CLO in Europe since the financial crisis; so there is no reinvestment or discretionary trading permitted in the CLO after the deal closes.
 “This deal demonstrates our continued partnership with clients on more innovative solutions,” said Dean Fletcher, Head of Corporate Trust EMEA at BNY Mellon.
 “The static structure provides investors with an alternative to actively managed vehicles by offering a combination of yield, asset quality and reduced management costs.
 The tight spread reflects investors’ enthusiasm for the offering.
 The senior tranche of Bosphorus CLO I Limited is priced at 115 basis points above Euro Interbank Offered Rate, which is one of the tightest spreads in the European CLO market."

 “Over the last year we have seen a recovery in the market,” adds Fletcher.
 “In the current low interest rate environment investors are attracted by the higher yields that CLOs offer compared to other corporate debt.
 We are also seeing a diverse range of investors with more insurers and pension funds coming into the market.
 The market has been traditionally dominated by banks which in recent years have curtailed their lending.”

-The European Central Bank and others have suggested that securitisation offers insurers and pension funds an opportunity to help support lending to businesses across Europe4.
-The CLO market is not the panacea to plug the corporate funding gap but along with other sources, such as the corporate bond and equity markets, securitisation can provide additional funding to support the economic recovery in Europe.
+The European Central Bank and others have suggested that securitization offers insurers and pension funds an opportunity to help support lending to businesses across Europe4.
+The CLO market is not the panacea to plug the corporate funding gap but along with other sources, such as the corporate bond and equity markets, securitization can provide additional funding to support the economic recovery in Europe.